Alabama vs. Southern Miss NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Saturday's total is 0.2 points lower than the two team's combined 58.7 points per game average.
+- Saturday's over/under is 0.2 points lower than the two team's combined 58.7 points per game average.

 - These two squads combine to allow 36 points per game, 22.5 fewer than this contest's over/under.